consoledotdev/home/content/podcast/s02e02-security-thomas-ptacek-fly.io.md

 weird web of dependencies and maintainers, and I think it's basically hopeless to keep up with are changes being introduced maliciously?

-**Thomas Ptacek:** My odds of detecting that are really minimal.
+**Thomas:** My odds of detecting that are really minimal.
 Right?
 There's so much code in an NPM and a node setup.
 There's so much code that you're pulling in through dependencies and in each of those dependencies you're using so little of it and keeping a good map of which parts of which packages you're